Modsy Design Review – Worth the Money?

 Have you wondered about this program?
-I decided to try out Modsy after seeing a coupon on Instagram which allowed me to get the “Modsy Plus” for $59.
+I decided to try Modsy design services after seeing a coupon on Instagram which allowed me to get the “Modsy Plus” for $59.

 There are several different room design plans in Modsy’s suite of services.

-- Premium is $159 where you work one on one with a designer and you get two drafts plus unlimited updates
+- Premium design package is $159 where you work one on one with a modsy designer and you get two drafts plus unlimited revisions

-- Multi-room is $259 and you can do two or more rooms and get two drafts with unlimited updates
+- Multi-room is $299 and you can do two or more rooms and get two drafts with unlimited design revisions

-When you are getting started Modsy asks you which room you want to decorate and why?
+When you are getting started Modsy asks you which living space you want to decorate and why?
 Are you moving, looking for new pieces of furniture, need help with the layout?
 Then you have to choose if you are starting from scratch or not.

-Modsy also asks you to give them guidance about your design style.
-Don’t worry if you don’t know your style, they give you images to help narrow it down.
+Modsy also asks you to give them guidance about your design style preferences.
+Don’t worry if you don’t know your personal style, they give you images to help narrow it down.
 For example, modern, trendy, rustic, urban and dramatic.
 If you have no idea what your style is, they will take you to a design quiz to help.

 1.)
-Measure the room length and width of your room (for me a living room).
+The first step is to measure the length and width of your room (for me a living room).

 2.)
 Take 8 photos of the room standing against every wall and in all 4 corners, which is why you need to put junk away.

 3.)
 Take their style quiz where you look at images to see which ones match up with your style.
-You also select which retailers you normally like.
+You also select which retailers or furniture stores you normally like.